ramiror/spanglish/README.md

 A sandpaper grabbed me | I'm hungry
 You put on the hat | You are a party pooper
 Bad milk | Unfortunate or ill-intentioned
+It's not snot of turkey | It's very valuable

 ## English -> Spanish